david-lapadula/command-line-store-front/README.md

 ###### View sales by department
 ***

 This option allows the user to view the total profit of each department.
 The product sales value is gathered from the total sales of each department in the products table.
-'Total Profit' is dynamically calculated and not hard coded into the database
+'Total Profit' is dynamically calculated and not hard coded into the database.

 ![supervisor view sales](images/supervisor2.PNG)